Surefire Raizon Herbicide

 - The active ingredients Triclopyr & Picloram have activity on a range of broadleaf weeds.

 - Raizon Herbicide is classified as a group I Herbicide.
 Once applied the weed cannot continue to grow due to the disruption of cell growth of the plant.

-- Raizon is registered for the control of a range of environmental, noxious and herbaceous weeds as specified in the directions of use table (supplied with the product).
+- The product is registered for the control of a range of environmental, noxious and herbaceous weeds as specified in the directions of use table (supplied with the product).

-- Once applied, Raizon moves to the tips of growing shoots and roots, where the Triclopyr and Picloram affects the plants growth.
+- Once applied, Raizon moves to the tips of growing shoots and roots, where the Triclopyr and Picloram affect the plant’s growth.